Study Abroad (Psychology)

 The Ageing Brain

 Gain an understanding of ageing within the human brain.
-You'll explore the environmental, behavioural, psychological, and neurobiological underpinnings of normal and abnormal ageing, including age-related brain diseases and disorders, particularly dementia.
+You'll explore the underpinnings of normal and abnormal ageing, including age-related brain diseases and disorders.

 Advanced Topics in Cognitive Development

-This module covers core areas of theoretical debate in cognitive development, in particular modularity and domain-specificity.
-You will study how these debates inform current developmental psychology research into topics such as the understanding of the physical world, theory of mind and executive functions.
+Explore how debates in cognitive development inform developmental psychology research into topics such as the understanding of the physical world and executive functions.